christian-bick/edugraph-models/README.md

 2. Build a PyTorch Geometric graph from the ontology.
 3. Train an RGCN model.
 4. Export the trained model to ONNX format (`out/embed_entities_biased.onnx` and `out/embed_entities_neutral.onnx`) and save the inference data (`out/embed_entities_text.pt`).

+## Contributing

+Contributions are welcome!
+Particularly for adding support to more foundational multimodal classification models.

+Ideally always open an issue first to make sure your contribution aligns with the project's scope.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.